plamenbbn/XDATA/pint/README.md

 This version of PINT is released under the Apache License Version 2.0.

-All software is
 Copyright (c) Raytheon BBN Technologies, 2009-2013.
+All rights reserved.

 This work has been funded in part by the US Government.